chef/ci-studio-common/README.md

 #### `install-tool`

 This utility installs tooling in a very specific pattern specific to Travis CI.
-We support the following tools:

-* aws
-* hab
-* terraform
+You can see all the tools we support in the [tools directory](https://github.com/chef/ci-studio-common/tree/master/tools).

 ```yaml
 install: install-tool aws